idun-corp/docs/service-object/README.md

 ### Create Route with `Email` dispatching

 1. Choose an available `Email` example from `[POST] /api/routes` endpoint.
-1. Fill-in `emails` property with list of emails you want ServiceObject to be sent to.
+1. Fill in `emails` property with list of emails you want ServiceObject to be sent to.
 1. Choose `emailTemplate` from predefined list of `Default` or `Alert`

 ### Create Route with `SMS` dispatching

 1. Choose an available `SMS` example from `[POST] /api/routes` endpoint.
-1. Fill-in `phoneNumbers` property with list of phone numbers you want ServiceObject to be sent to.
+1. Fill in `phoneNumbers` property with list of phone numbers you want ServiceObject to be sent to.
 1. Provide `messageTemplate` of SMS you want to send.

-**Note:**
+**Note**

 Template allows you to provide variables like: `{{title}}`, `{{serviceType}}`, `{{tags.name}}` which will be substituted with ServiceObject real values before sending.
 You can see details on how build property with [JSON path](https://www.newtonsoft.com/json/help/html/QueryJsonSelectToken.htm).